Victims in deadly Texas shooting named as survivor recounts terrifying massacre

 Velazquez’s husband Jefrey Rivera told the Honduran network HCH that his wife died protecting their children.
 He said she hid in a closet with some of the children in the home.
 The two other deceased women were found lying on top of two children covered in blood.
 Police said on Saturday that they died protecting the two minors, who are both believed to have survived.

-Recounting the terrifying moments leading up to the massacre, Mr Rivera said that someone in his household asked Mr Oropeza to stop shooting rounds in his yard because they had several children in the home who were trying to sleep.
+Recounting the terrifying moments leading up to the massacre, Mr Rivera said that someone in his household asked Mr Oropesa to stop shooting rounds in his yard because they had several children in the home who were trying to sleep.

 Mr Rivera said that when he saw his very intoxicated neighbour approaching with an AR-15 rifle, he threw a machete at him in an attempt to protect other relatives in the home.